A Lady in Her Bath

 A Lady in Her Bath is an oil on wood painting by French artist François Clouet, created in 1571.

 Description

 It measures 92.3 x 81.2 cm (36 5/16 x 31 15/16 in.).
 The picture is in the National Gallery of Art, Washington DC, and is one of only three paintings signed by Clouet.

 Analysis

-The teenaged female bather is unknown.
+The teenage female bather is unknown.
 It is possible that she is Diane de Poitiers, mistress of King Henry II of France when she was a teenager.
-Scholar Roger Trinquet suggested in 1966 that the teenaged lady is Mary Queen of Scots.
+Scholar Roger Trinquet suggested in 1966 that the bather is Mary, Queen of Scots.
 The lady's face resembles other portraits of Mary, especially a drawing by Clouet depicting Mary in mourning.
 Trinquet believes the painting was intended as a satire for a Huguenot patron.
 The painting set a fashion for portraits of bathers.
 According to scholars, the bather had given birth.